erikkvietelaitis/COS40005-Intrusion-Detection-System/README.md

 cargo build --release
 ```

-Copy the built excutables which should be located for example at:
+Copy the built executables which should be located for example at:

 ```
 $HOME/Downloads/COS40005-Intrusion-Detection-System/target/release
 ```

-into a newley created file located at
+into a newly created file located at

 ```
 /bin/Chromia
 ```

-5. If all else failes, please reach out and contact one of the tagged developers and or make a bug request log
+5. If all else fails, please reach out and contact one of the tagged developers and or make a bug request log

 NOTES:
 [^1]: Chromia has only been tested and currently designed for Ubuntu 24.04 LTS, it maybe possible to run on other Debian based systems, but your mileage may very.